 76084 was outshopped from Horwich Works on 28 March 1957 at a cost of £22,082 and with an expected working life of 40 years but the Modernisation Plan of 1955 curtailed this drastically.
-76084 was one of the last batch of locomotives to be built at Horwich – the final locomotive was completed in.
-These locomotives were to be the last new-build steam that Horwich would produce finishing with 76099 in November 1957.
+76084 was one of the last batch of new-build locomotives to be built at Horwich and the final locomotive (76099) was completed in November 1957.

 Records show that 76084 initially went to Lower Darwen (24D) along with sisters 76080/1/2 and 3.

 The table below shows how 76084 became something of a guinea pig for two other north west sheds to try out the class eventually returning to Lower Darwen.

 All 5 locomotives were transferred to Sutton Oak, St.Helens, before Lower Darwen closed with 76084 leaving Lower Darwen on 5 March 1965 (see Sightings page).
 All but one, 76082 which was scrapped in 1966, were subsequently transferred to Springs Branch, Wigan on the closure of Sutton Oak in June 1967.